Jeff Keppinger: Houston Astros

 On March 31, 2009, Keppinger was traded to the Houston Astros for minor league infielder Drew Sutton.
 Keppinger saw a majority of his playing time at third base, filling in for Geoff Blum while he was injured.
 Still versatile, Keppinger also played shortstop, second base, and first base during the '08 and '09 seasons.
 Keppinger began the 2010 season with the Astros as the primary backup at second base to starter Kazuo Matsui.
 However, after Matsui's offense proved inept after 71 at-bats, Keppinger was named the starter after Matsui was released by the Astros on May 19, 2010.
+However, Keppinger would not be part of the team's plan at second base for long, as the Astros elected to trade Keppinger on the same day that they promoted minor league second baseman Jose Altuve on July 19, 2011.

 San Francisco Giants

-On July 19, 2011, Keppinger was traded to the San Francisco Giants for pitchers Henry Sosa and Jason Stoffel.
-He hit a walk-off single against his former team, the Houston Astros, on August 27 and 28, 2011.
+On July 19, 2011, Keppinger was traded to the San Francisco Giants in exchange for pitchers Henry Sosa and Jason Stoffel.
+He hit a walk-off single against his former team, the Houston Astros, on August 27 and 28.
+In 43 appearances for San Francisco, Keppinger batted .307/.320/.436 with four home runs and 20 RBI.
+On December 13, Keppinger was non-tendered by the Giants and became a free agent.

 Tampa Bay Rays

-On January 26, 2012, Keppinger was signed to a 1-year deal with the Tampa Bay Rays.
+On January 26, 2012, Keppinger was signed to a one-year deal with the Tampa Bay Rays.
 The deal became official the next day.
 Keppinger had a good season as a utility infielder, playing first, second and third base throughout the season.
 Over 115 games, Keppinger batted .325 in 385 at-bats.
 He also hit 9 home runs and 40 RBI with an OPS of .806.
 On May 19, Keppinger broke his big right toe while sitting in the dugout.
 A foul ball from Martin Prado struck Keppinger on the foot and he subsequently missed over a month.
 Keppinger became a free-agent at the end of the season.

 Chicago White Sox

-On December 10, 2012, Keppinger signed a 3-year, $12 million deal with the Chicago White Sox.
-He was designated for assignment on May 14, 2014.
+On December 10, 2012, Keppinger signed a three-year, $12 million contract with the Chicago White Sox.
+He made 117 appearances for the White Sox during the 2013 season, batting .253/.283/.317 with four home runs and 40 RBI.
+On September 24, 2013, Keppinger underwent season-ending surgery on his right shoulder.

+Keppinger began the 2014 campaign on the disabled list due to "tightness in his surgically repaired shoulder."
+He was designated for assignment by Chicago on May 14, 2014.
 On May 21, the White Sox officially released Keppinger.

 Personal life

 Keppinger's older brother Billy, a left-handed pitcher, played independent baseball and minor league baseball in the Kansas City Royals system.

 Keppinger resides in Dacula, Georgia.
-He married his second wife Dihanna on October 7, 2017 at The Ritz Carlton in Lake Oconee, Georgia.
+He married his second wife Dihanna on October 7, 2017, at The Ritz Carlton in Lake Oconee, Georgia.